CIT Services

 - Clarks Summit Police Department

-- Dalton Police Department
+- Dalton Borough Police Department

 - Dalton Fire Department